-According to a Texas state summary conducted by the U.S. Department of Veterans Affairs, our state is home to around 1.6 million veterans.
+According to a Texas state survey Texas is the second largest veteran population in the United States.
 Many have chosen to stay in Texas or move to Texas from somewhere else due to the great programs that are in place to help assist our service members.
-Texas has a few resources that are managed by a wide range of state agencies, but the two primary agencies are the Texas Veterans Commission (TVC) and the Veterans Land Board (VLB).
+Texas has several resources that are managed by a wide range of state agencies, but the two primary agencies are the Texas Veterans Commission (TVC) and the Veterans Land Board (VLB).

 The Texas Veterans Commission was established in 1927 and was originally designated as the State Service Office.
 It was tasked with assisting those veterans of the Indian wars, Spanish-American War, and World War I. The intention of creating this agency was to act as the state appointed advocate of the veterans in Texas.
 Today, the TVC works to try and help both current and former members of our military to secure the benefits they have earned through their service.
-According to The Texas Veterans Commission, there are four program areas in which they can be of assistance:
+There are eight program areas in which they can be of assistance, which can be viewed at the Texas Veterans Commission.

 • Claims: this department serves veterans, their dependents and survivors, in all matters pertaining to veterans’ disability benefits and rights.
 It is the designated agency of the state of Texas to represent the State and its veterans before the U.S. Department of Veterans Affairs (VA).